 - .1 The Contractor shall be responsible for equipment delivery to the Site.
-When the Contractor accepts the equipment delivery, he shall certify the delivery by completing Form 100 Certificate of Equipment Delivery, where required by the Contract Administrator. - .2 Ten (10) days before delivery, notice shall be given to the Contract Administrator so that arrangements for receipt and for inspection can be made.
-The shipping lists of materials will be carefully checked by the Manufacturers Representative in the presence of the Contract Administrator and the Contractor. - .3 The Contractor shall be responsible for all equipment at the Site or any alternative storage location. - .4 The Contractor shall ensure that he is fully informed of precautions to be taken in the unloading of equipment and its subsequent storage including any required maintenance. - .5 If equipment off-site storage is required, then the second move of the equipment to the Site will be at the Contractor's cost.
+When the Contractor accepts the equipment delivery, he shall certify the delivery by completing Form 100 Certificate of Equipment Delivery, attached to this specification. - .2 The Contractor shall be responsible for all Plant, Materials and City Supplied Equipment in his custody at the Site or any alternative storage location. - .3 The Contractor shall ensure that he is fully informed of precautions to be taken in the unloading of equipment and its subsequent storage including any required maintenance. - .4 If equipment off-site storage is required, then the second move of the equipment to the Site will be at the Contractor's cost.